Senate Judiciary Committee passes bills to put cameras in federal courts, Supreme Court

 Ahead of Thursday’s Senate Judiciary Committee hearing where both bills passed with bipartisan support, Roslynn R. Mauskopf, secretary of the Judiciary Conference of the United States, expressed opposition to broadcasting federal court hearings.

 “The Judicial Conference has consistently expressed the view that camera coverage can do irreparable harm to a citizen’s right to a fair and impartial trial.
-The intimidating effect of cameras on litigants, witnesses, and jurors has a profoundly negative impact on the trial process,” she wrote in a letter to Senate Judiciary Chairman Sen. Richard J. Durbin, Illinois Democrat.
+The intimidating effect of cameras on litigants, witnesses, and jurors has a profoundly negative impact on the trial process,” she wrote in a letter to Senate Judiciary Chairman Richard J. Durbin, Illinois Democrat.

 Mr. Durbin, though, supported both bills.